 Answer: The book of Romans, chapter 12, states what it means to be a true servant of the Eternal.
 The apostle Paul admonishes us to present our bodies to God as a holy, acceptable, living offering to him.
 Doing this, Paul goes on to state, is our reasonable response to all that our Father has done for us.

-"I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service."
-(Romans 12:1, NKJV)
+I exhort you therefore, brethren, by the mercies of God, to present your bodies a living sacrifice, holy and well pleasing to God, which is your spiritual service (Romans 12:1, HBFV).

 In the non-Christian religion of the Roman Empire, some of the temples to pagan deities included such worship practices as temple prostitution.
-Paul makes a number of references to this in his epistles, mentioning how the Christian converts came out of such worthless practices.
-With this in mind, we can see that being a living offering to God would mean not taking part in the evil practices of pagan worship, which God hates, but rather doing those things which God wants us to do.
+Paul references this fact several times in his epistles, mentioning how the Christian converts came out of such worthless practices.
+With this in mind, we can see that offering ourselves to God would mean not taking part in the evil practices of pagan worship, which God hates, but rather doing that which he wants us to do.

 In the Old Testament, the priests would offer living animals to God as part of the worship of God, cutting them up and offering them on the altar.
 Paul does tells us, however, that God would prefer that we become a living sacrifice, which is far greater.
 In fact, even under the Old Covenant, God considered obedience to be far better and of greater value to him than any offering of animals (1Samuel 15:22 - 23, Psalm 40:6 - 8, Amos 5:21 - 24).

 Our Father wants us to lay ourselves aside daily, dedicating ourselves to him and living His way of life.
 The rest of Romans 12 gives us some examples of how we can offer ourselves on a daily basis.
 Below are just a few of them.